Refined Asymptotics for the Composition of Cyclic Urns: Explanation of the result and outline of the proof

 with an appropriate complex valued random variable $\Xi_k$, defined as a martingale limit in (\ref{mg_conv}), Section \ref{sec:31}.
-The behaviour of the small projections $\pi_k(R_n)$ has already been determined, see \cite{Ja04,mai14}.
-For those $k$ with $\lambda_k<\frac{1}{2}$ we have
+The behavior of the small projections $\pi_k(R_n)$ has already been determined, see \cite{Ja04,mai14}.
+For those $k$ with $\lambda_k<\frac{1}{2}$ we have for $n \geq 1$